A Short Analysis of Shakespeare’s Sonnet 18: ‘Shall I compare thee to a summer’s day?’

 Sonnet 18 has undoubtedly become a favourite love poem in the language because its message and meaning are relatively easy to decipher and analyse.
 Its opening line has perhaps eclipsed the rest of the poem to the degree that we have lost sight of the precise argument Shakespeare is making in seeking to compare the Youth to a summer’s day, as well as the broader context of the rest of the Sonnets and the implications this has for our interpretation of Sonnet 18.
 The poem reveals a new confidence in Shakespeare’s approach to the Sonnets, and in the ensuing sonnets he will take this even further.

-Continue your exploration of Shakespeare’s Sonnets with our summary and analysis of Sonnet 19 – or, if you’d prefer, skip ahead to the more famous Sonnet 20.
+Continue your exploration of Shakespeare’s Sonnets with our summary and analysis of Sonnet 19 – or, if you’d prefer, skip ahead to the more famous Sonnet 20 or even the much-quoted Sonnet 116.
 Alternatively, discover some curious facts behind some of Shakespeare’s greatest plays, our list of misconceptions about Shakespeare’s life, or check out our top tips for essay-writing.

 If you’re studying Shakespeare’s sonnets and looking for a detailed and helpful guide to the poems, we recommend Stephen Booth’s hugely informative edition, Shakespeare’s Sonnets (Yale Nota Bene).
 It includes all 154 sonnets, a facsimile of the original 1609 edition, and helpful line-by-line notes on the poems.